 Whom should the congregation follow?
 The answer has three parts: first, those who have been leaders in the church and second, those who have taught the Word of God to you.
 Every elder must do both.
 The priorities of elders are “word and teaching” and then “shepherd-leadership,” that is, oversight.
 Some elders may do one of these better than others.
 But this is not enough.
 The third criterion is humbling.
 The congregation is told to evaluate the elder’s life and see “the result of his life” – see the outcome of his life.
 The congregation is to look at his character.
 Is the pattern of his life truly godly?
 Is the pattern of his life one of godly spiritual maturity?
 Now that eliminates many people in the congregation as spiritual mentors.
 The real models of godly spiritual maturity are elders whose lives are “mimic-able.”
 The English word for “mimic” comes from the Greek word translated here as “imitate.”
 This passage is a strong statement about the high, godly standard that a congregation should look for when selecting elders.

-Some reason that Romans 2:1 and Matt 7:1-3 are admonitions against drawing conclusions about the life of fellow believers, including elders.
+Some reason that Romans 2:1 and Matthew 7:1-3 are admonitions against drawing conclusions about the life of fellow believers, including elders.
 This line of reasoning eliminates the evaluation of false teachers and renders the evaluation criteria for selecting elders in 1 Timothy 3 and Titus 1 null and void.
 Those texts do not preclude the evaluation of lives of others.
-Otherwise, the admonitions of Gal.
-6:1-3 and Matt 18:15-17 could never be fulfilled.
+Otherwise, the admonitions of Galatians 6:1-3 and Matthew 18:15-17 could never be fulfilled.
 The Matthew passage is concerned with personal unconfessed, unrepentant sin and the Romans passage states that God’s criteria for condemning sinners will be the same that sinners use against others.
 Elders do live in a glass bowl.
 The examples of godly spiritual character that elders model for the congregations are to be exceptional.

 The English word “obey,” in verse 17, comes from the Greek word πειθω.
 Kittel says this word means, “‘to convince,’ ‘to persuade,’ ‘to seduce,’ or ‘to corrupt.’
 Colin Brown agrees and adds,